Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Colorado Performance Insights

-- The Buffaloes have a +200 scoring differential, topping opponents by 15.4 points per game.
-They're putting up 84.2 points per game, 25th in college basketball, and are allowing 68.8 per outing to rank 122nd in college basketball.
+- The Buffaloes outscore opponents by 15.4 points per game (posting 84.2 points per game, 25th in college basketball, and allowing 68.8 per outing, 122nd in college basketball) and have a +200 scoring differential.

-- Colorado grabs 38.8 rebounds per game (94th in college basketball) while allowing 27.5 per outing to opponents.
-It outrebounds opponents by 11.3 boards per game.
+- The 38.8 rebounds per game Colorado accumulates rank 94th in the country, 11.3 more than the 27.5 its opponents pull down.

-- Colorado makes 7 three-pointers per game (235th in college basketball) at a 40.8% rate (sixth-best in college basketball), compared to the 6.8 its opponents make, shooting 32.2% from beyond the arc.
+- Colorado connects on 7 three-pointers per game (236th in college basketball) compared to its opponents' 6.8.
+It shoots 40.8% from deep, and its opponents shoot 32.2%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.